ebmccray/ebmccray/README.md

 - 👋 My name is Erienne McCray, and I'm a software enginner.
 I recently transitioned into the tech industry from a literary/fine arts background.
-- 🌎 I'm currently located in the Pacific Northwest, but I am open to relocation!
+- 🌎 I'm currently located in Northwest Arkansas.
 - 💼 I work for [Revature](https://revature.com/).
 - 📫 You can reach out to me via email at eriennemccray@gmail.com